Auranite-Studio/CurseOfTheAbyssReborn/README.md

 ### Scaled

-Though [Scaled](https://github.com/Lyof429/Scaled) does not interact with this mod, it is still recommended for those that seek increasing difficulty with depth.
+Though [Scaled](https://github.com/Lyof429/Scaled) does not interact with this mod, it is still recommended for those that seek increasing difficulty with depth."# CurseOfTheAbyssReborn"